Soft Flatbread Without Yeast (no-knead)

 Frequently asked questions

-If stored properly, wrapped well in clean kitchen cloth, this flatbread will keep for 2 to 3 days at room temperature.
+If stored properly and wrapped well in a clean kitchen cloth, this flatbread will keep for 2 to 3 days at room temperature.
 You can store it for longer in the freezer.

 I store flatbread wrapped well in a clean kitchen cloth at room temperature.
 Do not store bread in the fridge.
-Instead, place it in freezer-safe bags and into the freezer.
+Instead, place it in freezer-safe bags and store them in the freezer.

-Place flatbread in the microwave for 30 seconds.
-If necessary, wrap the bread in a moist paper towel - and microwave for 30 seconds.
-The steam created in the moist paper towel helps soften the bread.
+Place the flatbread in the microwave for 30 seconds.
+If necessary, wrap the bread in a moist paper towel and microwave for 30 seconds.
+The steam created by the moist paper towel helps soften the bread.

-This dough does not need any kneading but it does need to be soft.
+This dough does not require kneading, but it should be soft.
 So, do not add too much water.
-If you see in the video below, the dough is soft and pliable.
-Resist the temptation to add to much flour as it will make tough flatbread.
+As you see in the video below, the dough is soft and pliable.
+Resist the temptation to add too much flour, as it will make the flatbread tough.

-Absolutely, add grated cheese, finely chopped herbs, vegetable puree.
-You can even brush it with roasted garlic, fresh herbs or top with more cheese.
-I often stuff it with mashed potatoes too.
+Absolutely, add grated cheese, finely chopped herbs, and vegetable puree.
+You can even brush it with roasted garlic and fresh herbs, or top it with more cheese.
+I often stuff it with mashed potatoes, too.

 Video